pingcap/tispark/docs/how_to_use_tidb_as_metastore_db.md

 ## Setup TiDB

-First you need have a TiDB cluster present, and then use a mysql client log into TiDB cluster.
+First you need a TiDB cluster, and then use a mysql client log into TiDB cluster.

 You will need to create a TiDB user for Spark to access the metastore.